ari7946/ari7946/README.md

 - 🔭 I’m currently working on
-    - freelance project
+    - freelance projects
     - networking
 - 🌱 I’m currently learning
-    - Typescript
+    - Effveringgg... so much to learn :)
 - 👯 I’m looking to collaborate on
     - projects
 - 🤔 I’m looking for help with